AckerlyXu/heima/articles/storage/storage-xamarin-blob-storage.md

 You should now have an application that allows you to click a button which increments a counter.

 ## Create container and upload blob

-Next, you'll add some code to the shared class `MyClass.cs` that creates a container and uploads a blob into this container. `MyClass.cs` should look like the following:
+Next, under your `(Portable)` project, you'll add some code to `MyClass.cs`.
+This code creates a container and uploads a blob into this container. `MyClass.cs` should look like the following:

 ```csharp
 using Microsoft.WindowsAzure.Storage;